 Bertelsmann is a media, services and education company that operates in about 50 countries around the world.
 It includes the entertainment group RTL Group, the trade book publisher Penguin Random House, the music company BMG, the service provider Arvato, the Bertelsmann Printing Group, the Bertelsmann Education Group and Bertelsmann Investments, an international network of funds.
 The company has 145,000 employees and generated revenues of €18.7 billion in the 2021 financial year.
 Bertelsmann stands for creativity and entrepreneurship.
 This combination promotes first-class media content and innovative service solutions that inspire customers around the world.
 Bertelsmann aspires to achieve climate neutrality by 2030.

 Bertelsmann SE & Co.
 KGaA, a non-listed partnership limited by shares (KGaA), is managed by the General Partner (Bertelsmann Management SE) represented by its Executive Board.
-The Board members and their respective divisions are: Thomas Rabe (Chief Executive Officer), Markus Dohle (Penguin Random House), Immanuel Hermreck (Chief Human Resources Officer) and Bernd Hirsch (Chief Financial Officer).
+The Board members and their respective divisions are: Thomas Rabe (Chief Executive Officer), Markus Dohle (Penguin Random House), Rolf Hellermann (Chief Financial Officer) and Immanuel Hermreck (Chief Human Resources Officer).

 Bertelsmann SE & Co.
 KGaA is a capital-market-oriented but unlisted partnership limited by shares.
 Foundations (Bertelsmann Stiftung, RM Stiftung, BVG Stiftung) indirectly hold 80.9 percent of Bertelsmann SE & Co.
 KGaA shares, with the other 19.1 percent held indirectly by the Mohn family.
 Bertelsmann Verwaltungsgesellschaft (BVG) controls all voting rights at the Annual General Meeting of Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE (General Partner).